cvxgrp/scs/README.md

 SCS (`splitting conic solver`) is a numerical optimization package for solving large-scale convex cone problems.
-The current version is `3.1.1`.
+The current version is `3.2.0`.

 The full documentation is available [here](https://www.cvxgrp.org/scs/).

+If you wish to cite SCS please cite the papers listed [here](https://www.cvxgrp.org/scs/citing).